Landscape Design Software | 2D and 3D Design | Autodesk

 Image courtesy of Munden Fry Associates

 Expediate landscape design and drafting with industry-specific toolsets included with AutoCAD.
-Learn about the various ways in which the toolsets can help optimize your design workflow.
+Learn about the various ways in which the toolsets can help optimise your design workflow.

 See how users are pairing Autodesk software together to create landscape designs.

-Explore eight fundamental videos related to BIM in site and landscape design that would be beneficial.
+Explore eight fundamental videos related to BIM in site and landscape design (US Site) that would be beneficial.

 Discover how to model landscape elements in InfraWorks and how to import information from different data sources, including Revit and Civil 3D.

-Learn how you can use Revit software for landscape architecture with some assistance from Dynamo Studio extension.
+Learn how you can use Revit software for landscape architecture with some assistance from Dynamo Studio (US Site) extension.

 This tutorial shows how you can use AutoCAD and SketchBook to create beautiful and functional hand graphics for a landscape plan.